 After geese show up, “You have to leave them alone and let them do their thing until they leave with their babies.”

-They're not dangerous
+They're not (very) dangerous

-Of course, no one should approach a Canada goose, says Vanderlinde.
+No one should approach a Canada goose, says Vanderlinde.
 They may be strolling along a sidewalk, but they’re still wild.
 As far as a safe distance goes, let the hissing be your guide.
 If you accidentally cross the line, don’t run away, since the goose will probably chase you, and this will make you look silly.

 “They don’t have teeth or talons,” Vanderlinde says, “but they could give you a pretty good bruise if they make contact.”

-They love their babies, and others too
+They love their babies, and others' babies too

 All is not lost if a baby goose gets separated from its parents.
 “One thing that is awesome with Canada geese is that you can foster out goslings to other families,” says Vanderlinde.